 Jesus fasted for 40 days and the rest of Luke 4 flows out of that time with the Father.
 Pray for Christians in this place to practice true fasting and for it to be a testimony to Muslims who don’t know that Christians fast nor what true fasting really means:

 Pray for the fasting that God calls for (Isaiah 58:6-8): to loose the bonds of wickedness, to undo the straps of the yoke, to let the oppressed go free, and to break every yoke.
-Pray for people in this land to share their bread with the hungry and bring the homeless poor into their homes.
+Pray for Tunisians to share their bread with the hungry and bring the homeless poor into their homes.
 When they see the naked, give them means to cover them.

 Use these resources to help pray specifically each day.